Waiters in tourist spots do, at the hotel desk they do, people under 25 do, police officers don't, grandmothers don't.

 The word beer changes depending on how many you want.
 And that just beer.

 Fortunately the Czech people realize their language is difficult and are not disappointed when you try and fail to sputter out a few words.
 They will smile and correct you.
 You will say it wrong again.

-Before the Velvet Revolution in 1989 in which the Czech people peacefully kicked out the Communists most Czechs had to learn Russian in school.
+Before the Velvet Revolution in 1989 in which the Czechs peacefully kicked out the Communists Czechs had to learn Russian in school.
 But now, with the Russians gone, English is the secondary language of choice.
 Everybody under the age of 25 knows at least a little English - enough to give you directions or point to the nearest McDonald's.
 With older people you will have better luck if you speak Russian.

 In Prague all the tourist spot attendants and waiters speak English.
 All the little gift shops, trinket stores, Starbucks and cab drivers speak English.
 Everybody in the tourist areas know enough English to help you buy whatever they are selling.
 The only people who do not speak English are the police officers, so if you are in trouble make sure you have your translation book ready.

-If you are planning to leave the tourist spots and go for a day trip to one of the beautiful little towns outside of Prague (and I highly recommend that you do) then be prepared to do a lot of pointing and hand gestures.
+If you are planning to leave the tourist spots and go for a day trip to one of the beautiful little towns outside of Prague (and I recommend that you do) be prepared to do plenty of pointing and hand gestures.
 Most places do not have English menus and if you cannot find somebody under 25 you are #$%^ out of luck.
 But don't worry - town people are kind.
 They rarely get tourists so you are a treat.
 Walk into a restaurant, sit down, point to the beer taps, indicate with your fingers how many you want, have a look around at what the people are eating, point to one of the plates and there you go - living like a local.

 So, to answer the original question, Do people speak English in Prague?
 Waiters in tourist spots do, at the hotel desk they do, people under 25 do, police officers don't, grandmothers don't.